Billionaire Steve Cohen agrees to buy the New York Mets

 The deal will require the approval of at least 23 of the other 29 team owners when MLB holds a vote, which could come at the owners’ meetings in November, Newsday reported.

+(The story corrects to say Rodriguez and Lopez are engaged, not married, in paragraph 7)

-Reporting by Noor Zainab Hussain in Bengaluru, Svea Herbst-Bayliss in Boston and Rory Carroll in Los Angeles; Editing by Arun Koyyur, Tom Brown and Richard Pullin
+Reporting by Noor Zainab Hussain in Bengaluru, Svea Herbst-Bayliss in Boston and Rory Carroll in Los Angeles; Editing by Arun Koyyur, Tom Brown, Richard Pullin and David Evans

 Our Standards: The Thomson Reuters Trust Principles.